-Schools, as registered organisations, have an obligation to manage Garda Vetting (GV) applications within a human rights, legislative and natural justice framework.
+Schools have an obligation to manage Garda Vetting (GV) applications within a human rights, legislative and natural justice framework.
 They also have obligations under data protection legislation.

 All efforts should be made to ensure that staff do not commence work in the school without Garda Vetting.
 It is good practice for a school to set up a panel of substitute staff that have already been vetted for use in the event of casual or emergency vacancies.
 Alternatively, the school should ensure that any person who has not yet been vetted does not have unsupervised access to children until Garda Vetting has been completed.